-Programme Specific Outcomes:
+Programme Outcomes:

-- PSO1: Apply the relevant qualitative and quantitative research methods while carrying out research or project works. - PSO2: Have hands on experience of carrying out counseling sessions and confidently use the techniques while dealing with the clients - PSO3: Widened knowledge about developing and using the psychological assessment tests and tools on the basis of the needs of the group or person. - PSO4: Comprehensive understanding of the biological basis of human behavior - PSO5: Thorough knowledge about the psychopathology among children, adolescents and adults. - PSO6: Improved skills of human resource development and management. - PSO7: Extended understanding about the cognitive abilities and processes among human beings. - PSO8: Broad understanding of the applicability of different psychotherapeutic techniques.
+- PO1: Apply the relevant qualitative and quantitative research methods while carrying out research or project works. - PO2: Have hands on experience of carrying out counseling sessions and confidently use the techniques while dealing with the clients - PO3: Widened knowledge about developing and using the psychological assessment tests and tools on the basis of the needs of the group or person. - PO4: Comprehensive understanding of the biological basis of human behavior - PO5: Thorough knowledge about the psychopathology among children, adolescents and adults.
+PO6: Knowledge about understanding personality from different theoretical viewpoints. - PO7: Extended understanding about the cognitive abilities and processes among human beings. - PO8: Improved skills of human resource development and management. - PO9: Broad understanding of the applicability of different psychotherapeutic techniques. - PO10: Practical and bona fide experience in training, research and psychological counseling.